MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 - Container host must be connected to a network and able to access the internet.
 - The Windows Server 2016 Container Host should be ready at the command prompt.

-If you need to configure a container host, see the following guides: [Container setup in a local VM](./container_setup.md) or [container setup in Azure](./azure_setup.md)
+If you need to configure a container host, see the following guides: [Container Setup in Azure](./azure_setup.md) or [Container Setup in Hyper-V](./container_setup.md).

 <!--
 As you start this guide, you should be looking at a screen that looks like this: